Seteeri/Particle/README.md

     * Xerox Parc - ...

 * Personal Influences:
-    * Gypsy - Larry Tesler
-    * WWW - Sir Tim Berners-Lee
+    * Sir Tim Berners-Lee - WWW
-    * Inventing on Principle - Brett Victor
+    * Brett Victor - Inventing on Principle
     * Robert Strandh - CLOSOS
+    * Chris Schafmeister - Molecular Metaprogramming
+    * Paul Graham, Peter Norvig - ...
+    * Zach Bean - quicklisp

 It was designed to address limitations I've personally encountered in the quest for a more efficient workflow; the main limitation being,